Public library services

-A number of libraries now operate a mobile app that you can use to borrow ebooks, access the library catalogue, reserve and renew books and manage your library account.
+Most libraries have a mobile app.
+You can use this to borrow ebooks, access the library catalogue, reserve and renew books and manage your library account.
 You can check with your local library if this service is available in your area.

 Accessing library services

 Depending on your age, you can access different collections and services.
 See the terms and conditions:

 - Adults - Access to all library collections, services and to the internet.

 - Child under 12 - Access to the children’s library, to DVDs up to a PG rating, and to children’s internet services.